 The Logistics Job Market

 An example of logistics careers currently available is Ryder, a 3PL (third-party logistics) provider that provides supply chain, dedicated transportation, and fleet management solutions.
 Ryder had almost 3,000 jobs available at the time this article was written.
-Openings exist in their corporate area as well as in warehouse management, distribution management, e-commerce fulfillment, managed transportation, last mile delivery, freight brokerage, truck leasing, maintenance, truck rental, and used vehicle sales areas.
+The large number of openings reflect Ryder’s vast presence in North American: 200+ dedicated transportation customers (all requiring drivers) at the more than 760 maintenance centers, 300+ warehouses, and multiple corporate offices.
+Openings exist in corporate, warehouse management, distribution management, e-commerce fulfillment, managed transportation, last mile delivery, freight brokerage, truck leasing, maintenance, truck rental, and used vehicle sales areas.

 From positions that require a high school diploma to those that demand advanced degrees, job accessibility in the logistics sector is diverse.
 To stay competitive and anticipate changes, it is vital for logistics professionals to understand market dynamics and remain current with industry trends.